SteveBarnett/Remixing/_thinking/zen-and-conflict.md

 ## Blurb for meetup

 In this session we'll be discussing some ways to deal with conflict from the Zen tradition.
 In particular, we'll go through some ideas from ["The Zen of You and Me: A Guide to Getting Along with Just About Anyone"](https://www.goodreads.com/author/show/6983887.Diane_Musho_Hamilton) by [Diane Musho Hamilton](https://www.dianemushohamilton.com/about-diane/).
-We'll cover preparing, listening, and practice applying the tools and techniques to a conflict in our own lives.
+We'll cover preparing, listening, and how to apply the tools and techniques to conflict in our own lives.

 ## What's on top?